michaelmior/NoSE/README.md

 Tests are written using [RSpec](http://rspec.info/) and can be executed with `bundle exec rspec`.
 If you do not have a copy of Gurobi available, you can exclude these tests with `--tag ~gurobi`.

+Some commands require a configuration file in lieu of command line options.
+An example configuration file for the different components of NoSE is given in [nose.yml.example](nose.yml.example).

 ## Publications

 ![ACM DL Author-ize service](http://dl.acm.org/images/oa.gif) Michael J. Mior.
 2014.
 [Automated schema design for NoSQL databases](http://dl.acm.org/authorize?N71145).
 In Proceedings of the 2014 SIGMOD PhD symposium (SIGMOD'14 PhD Symposium).
 ACM, New York, NY, USA, 41-45.